 Embrace that medical and military problem solving have similarities

 As for medical problem-solving being necessarily different than military one, there is evidence of the contrary in Duncker’s radiation problem (see Duncker, Bassok).
-The problem reads as such: how can we use rays to destroy a patient’s stomach tumor without harming the neighboring healthy tissues?
+The problem reads as such: Imagine that we need to kill a patient’s stomach tumor by radiating it.
+However, any radiation of sufficient strength will also kill the healthy tissue that it will cross.
+How can we use radiation to destroy a patient’s stomach tumor without harming the neighboring healthy tissues?

 One solution is to use multiple low-intensity rays from different sources around the patient that converge on the tumor.
-As it happens, students who read a military analogy (attacking a fortress in a countryside protected by minefields that let small groups of men through but not an entire army) are significantly better at finding the solution (see Gick).
+As it happens, students who read a military analogy (attacking a fortress in a countryside protected by minefields that let small groups of men through but not an entire army) are significantly better at identifying that solution (see Gick).

 So perhaps it is worth it letting go of artificial silos when they don’t make sense and borrow ideas from other disciplines?

 Eliasson, J., et al. (2009).
 “The Stockholm congestion–charging trial 2006: Overview of effects.”
 Transportation Research Part A: Policy and Practice 43(3): 240-250.